hazemzakariasaad/Pytorch-Supervised-Learning/README.md

-# PyTorch and Supervised Learning: Gradient Descent and Stochastic Gradient Descent
+# PyTorch and Supervised Learning  : Gradient Descent and Stochastic Gradient Descent

 This project showcases the implementation of supervised learning using PyTorch framework and the concepts of gradient descent and stochastic gradient descent.